| |

 This beret is knit flat – back and forth on straight needles, then seamed.

-It is a great project for anyone who is new to knitting.
+It is a great project for anyone new to knitting.

 scottish-beret-outlander